NERC Doesn’t Have to Mean Overworked

 Utility companies undertake the essential task of powering the households of all their customers.
 The reliability of a utility’s services can make or break the livelihoods of the businesses and residents that rely on the consistent delivery of electricity.

-“There are currently 93 mandatory standards, but each standard can have anywhere from 2 to 12 individual requirements,” said Omer Vejzovic, Lead Studies Engineer at Ulteig.
+“There are currently 94 mandatory standards, but each standard can have anywhere from 2 to 12 individual requirements,” said Omer Vejzovic, Engineering Supervisor at Ulteig.
 “The more registrations a utility has with NERC, the more standards they are subject to comply with and to prove their compliance with.
-Although it is important for a utility to prove their compliance, it can be an overwhelming task for utilities with smaller in-house compliance departments.”
+Although it is important for a utility to prove their compliance, it can be a daunting task for utilities with smaller in-house compliance departments.”

 NERC ensures that its reliability standards are met by performing frequent audits on utilities across the nation.
 Utilities are not only responsible for having an understanding of the current standards and meeting them, but they must be prepared to have proof and documentation of compliance with those standards in order to be adequately prepared for NERC audits.